Inflectra/rapise-documentation/docs/Libraries/AppiumDriver.md

+**Returns:**

+'true' if successful, 'false' otherwise.

 <a name="see.also.appiumdriver.startrecordingscreen"></a>

 <a name="StopRecordingScreen"></a>
 #### StopRecordingScreen

-Starts video recording on a device.
+Stops video recording on a device.
+Requires Rapise 8.0+.

 ```javascript
 StopRecordingScreen()